The Science Of Dad And The “Father Effect”

 Studies suggest that men who binge drink before conception are more likely to have kids with congenital heart diseases and who abuse alcohol.
 Poor dietary choices in men can lead to negative pregnancy outcomes.
 At least one study suggests that men who are stressed before conception may predispose their offspring to high blood sugar.

-“We know the nutritional, hormonal, and psychological environment provided by the mother permanently alters organ structure, cellular response, and gene expression in her offspring,” Joanna Kitlinska of Georgetown University, who ran a study on the subject in 2016, said in a statement.
+“We know the nutritional, hormonal, and psychological environment provided by the mother permanently alters organ structure, cellular response, and gene expression in her offspring,” cellular biologist Joanna Kitlinska, PhD, of Georgetown University, who ran a study on the subject in 2016, said in a statement.
 “But our study shows the same thing to be true with fathers — his lifestyle, and how old he is, can be reflected in molecules that control gene function.”